The U.S. Department of Agriculture's Foreign Agricultural Service (USDA-FAS),

 and NASA Global Agriculture Monitoring (GLAM)

-Project.
+Project and the NASA/Applied Sciences/Water Resources Program.
 The following general acknowledgement of this database should be made if the information presented here is used in publications for further scientific purposes and/or additional applications:

 Users of these datasets must carefully note the information given in